facebook/react-native-website/docs/testing-overview.md

 > Please note that the terminology around what integration testing means is not always consistent.
 Also, the line between what is a unit test and what is an integration test may not always be clear.
 For this guide, your test falls into "integration testing" if it:
 >
+> - Combines several modules of your app as described above
-> - Uses an external system (such as weather service API)
+> - Uses an external system
-> - Makes a network call to other application
+> - Makes a network call to other application (such as the weather service API)
 > - Does any kind of file or database <abbr title="Input/Output">I/O</abbr>

 <img src="/docs/assets/p_tests-integration.svg" alt=" " />